 At the heart of most Buddhist teachings are the Four Noble Truths ("the truths of the noble ones").
-These are supposedly the first teachings of the Buddha.
-They start with the idea that life inevitably includes dukkha, often translated as suffering, difficulties, or unsatisfactoriness, posit that dukkha arises from cravings, attachments, clinging, greed, excessive/ non-virtuous desires and self-centeredness, and conclude that there is path to overcome dukkha (the Eightfold Path).
+These are considered the first teachings of the Buddha.
+They start with the idea that life inevitably includes dukkha (Pali/Sanskrit), often translated as suffering, difficulties, or unsatisfactoriness, posit that dukkha arises from cravings, attachments, clinging, greed, excessive/ non-virtuous desires and self-centeredness, and conclude that there is path to overcome dukkha (the Eightfold Path).
 Life also includes happiness, pleasure, ease, joy, bliss, equanimity, etc., and one can obviously experience and cultivate these- the idea is not being attached to or craving anything such that it leads to dukkha.

 The Four Noble Truths can be summarized as: